LGBTQIA2S – WTF?!

 Androromantic: Someone who is romantically attracted to male or masculine individuals

-Androsexual: Someone who is romantically attracted to male or masculine individuals
+Androsexual: Someone who is sexually attracted to male or masculine individuals

 Aporagender: A non-binary identity separate from male, female or anything in between.